Amelie Lens

-Amelie Lens (/nl-BE/, /fr/; born 31 May 1990) is a Belgian electronic music DJ, record producer, and owner of the record label Lenske.
+Amelie Lens (/nl-BE/, /fr/; born 31 May 1990) is a Belgian electronic music DJ, record producer, and owner of the record label EXHALE and Lenske.

 Early life

 Amelie Lens was born in Vilvoorde, Belgium.
 She was raised by her grandmother beginning at the age of five, following the death of her mother.
 She went to art school in Antwerp.
 From an early age, she had a diverse interest in music, citing Nine Inch Nails, Underworld, Boys Noize and Ellen Allien as early influences.

 Lens became absorbed in electronic music at 15, after attending the 2005 Dour Festival in Belgium, an experience she describes as "life-changing".
 She says: "As soon as I got home, I started reading about the history of electronic music and discovered so many new artists and labels.
 It was like a whole new world opened for me; I made playlists in iTunes, putting tracks in an order that I liked, kind of like a podcast but not mixed.

 Shortly after the festival, Lens was discovered by a modeling agency and subsequently began working full-time as a model, living in London, Paris and Milan.
 She has walked the runway for Jean Paul Gaultier and campaigned for H&M.